hpaluch/picdem-projects/README.md

   >
   > Also note that  `CCP1CON=0x0b` => "Compare mode,
   > generate software interrupt on match (CCP1IF bit is set, CCP1 pin is
-  > unaffected)" - is unusable, because it does not Reset Timer0 on
+  > unaffected)" - does not Reset Timer0 on
+  > Compare event (so next period is always 65536).
-  > Compare event.
-However there is nice trick in [AN594][AN594] - rolling over CCP registers
+  > However there is nice trick in [AN594][AN594] - rolling over CCP registers
   > on each interrupt (adding new period to existing value in CCP).
 However I still prefer using special
   > event where all Timer1 housekeeping is done automatically (with the exception of flipping pulse
   > in IRQ handler)